containers/podman/docs/podman-create.1.md

 **--log-driver**="*json-file*"

 Logging driver for the container.
-Default is defined by daemon `--log-driver` flag.
-**Warning**: the `podman logs` command works only for the `json-file` and `journald` logging drivers.
+Currently not supported.
+This flag is a NOOP provided soley for scripting compatibility.

 **--log-opt**=[]

 Logging driver specific options.
+Used to set the path to the container log file.
+For example:

+`--log-opt path=/var/log/container/mycontainer.json`

 **--mac-address**=""